Cycle lengths in graphs of given minimum degree: Acknowledgement

 \section{Acknowledgement}

-The research of Bai and Li was supported in part by National Natural Science Foundation of China (Grant Nos.
-12311540140, 12242111, 12131013, 12171393, 11601430), Guangdong Basic \& Applied Basic Research Foundation (Grant Nos.
-2023A1515030208, 2022A1515010899), Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSZ009).
-The research of Grzesik and Prorok was supported by the National Science Centre (Grant No. 2021/42/E/ST1/00193).
+The research of Yandong Bai and Binlong Li was supported by the National Key Research and Development Program of China (No. 2026YFE0151700), the National Natural Science Foundation of China (Nos.
+12542043, 12242111, 12131013), and Guangdong Basic and Applied Basic Research Foundation (No. 2023A1515030208).
+The research of Andrzej Grzesik and Magdalena Prorok was supported by the National Science Centre (Grant No. 2021/42/E/ST1/00193).
 Part of this work was done during the 15th Emléktábla Workshop in Hungary and the hospitality was appreciated.

 \end{spacing}